 Here, variables “a” and “b” are of types “int” and “float”, which are built-in data types.
 Hence the addition operator ‘+’ can easily add the contents of “a” and “b”.
 This is because the addition operator “+” is predefined to add variables of built-in data type only.

 In this example, we have 3 variables “a1”, “a2” and “a3” of type “class A”.
 Here we are trying to add two objects “a1” and “a2”, which are of user-defined type i.e. of type “class A” using the “+” operator.
 This is not allowed, because the addition operator “+” is predefined to operate only on built-in data types.
 But here, “class A” is a user-defined type, so the compiler generates an error.
 This is where the concept of “Operator overloading” comes in.

-Now, if the user wants to make the operator “+” to add two class objects, the user has to redefine the meaning of the “+” operator such that it adds two class objects.
-This is done by using the concept “Operator overloading”.
-So the main idea behind “Operator overloading” is to use c++ operators with class variables or class objects.
+Now, if the user wants to make the operator “+” add two class objects, the user has to redefine the meaning of the “+” operator such that it adds two class objects.
+This is done by using the concept of “Operator overloading”.
+So the main idea behind “Operator overloading” is to use C++ operators with class variables or class objects.
 Redefining the meaning of operators really does not change their original meaning; instead, they have been given additional meaning along with their existing ones.

 12 + i9